-6. Sexual contact was the commonest route of HIV transmission in Hong Kong.
+6. Sexual contact remained the commonest route of HIV transmission in Hong Kong.
 Both heterosexual and homosexual/bisexual contacts were important risk factors.
 In 1980s and early 1990s, the early years of AIDS epidemic in Hong Kong, it used to report more cases from men who have sex with men, including both homosexual and bisexual contacts.
 The trend then reversed with more heterosexual transmission reported since 1993.
-A rising trend in MSM has been observed since 2004.
-The situation was worsening this year.
-The number of
+A rising trend in